Pierre; or, The Ambiguities: Publication history and critical response

 Readers, says Parker, have long been puzzled and critics bothered by the inconsistencies between the character of Pierre in the beginning of the novel and his suddenly becoming an author in later chapters.
 Parker argues that the reason for this change is biographical, not artistic.
 He deduces that Melville took a far shorter manuscript to New York for delivery to Harper & Brothers publishing house.
 The publisher was not pleased to see a psychological novel that delivered sexual and literary shocks and threatened to damage its audience.
 In any case, the Harper brothers offered a contract so unfavorable that it may actually have been meant as a rejection.
 This fueled Melville's ire—as did his reading of the negative reviews of Moby-Dick while he was in New York.
 Parker believes that Melville may have shown the original, shorter manuscript to Everett Duyckinck, who condemned the sexual content as immoral.
 In frustration and retaliation, Parker concludes, Melville, perhaps in two or three batches, may only then have added the sections dealing with Pierre's literary career, especially the chapter "Young America in Literature", which describes publishers and critics in scathing terms.
 These additions undermined the structure of the novel and muddied the characterization of Pierre, whom Melville had not originally intended to be an author.

 In 1995, Parker published (with HarperCollins) an edition of Pierre that demonstrates what the original might have been like by removing the sections which present Pierre as an author, notably the entirety of Books XVII, XVIII, XXII and passages from other books.
 Melville scholar John Bryant praised this edition's illustrations by Maurice Sendak, which present Pierre as a "full-blown adolescent: muscular, ecstatic, desperate, devoted, and lonely; he is the man-child invincible."
 Bryant points out that Sendak's earlier children's book Pierre was written with Melville in mind.

 Adaptations

 Walter Leyden Brown directed a theatrical adaptation of the book at La MaMa Experimental Theatre Club in Manhattan's East Village in 1974.

 The book was the source for the 1999 French film Pola X and its extended cut for television, Pierre ou, Les ambiguïtés, both directed by Leos Carax.

 The Denver Center Theatre Company developed and produced the world premiere of Pierre in 2002, a stage play written by Jeffrey Hatcher, and directed by Bruce K. Sevy.
 The cast included Christopher Kelly as Pierre Glendinning and Morgan Hallett as Isabel Banford.

-American composer Richard Beaudoin wrote an opera based on the book; Act I was staged in August 2007 at London's Arcola Theatre.